jaimemendozadev/Amne-Subranges-Coding-Challenge/README.md

 Open your terminal and make your way to the root directory of the repo.

 From the root directory of the project, run `$ npm run start` in your terminal.
-You should see a `console.log` of the results.
+You should see a `console.log` of each difference on a separate line.

 Our `TrackingTrends` function takes an `N` paramater that represents the input (the data to analyze in an array format) and a `K` paramater that represents the window size.
 These paramaters can be changed in our `input.js` file by changing the `N` and `window` variables respectively.